 Estella Atekwana, PhD-Regents Professor, Sun Chair of Hydrogeology and Head Earth is the residence of the human race, therefore it is essential to develop a better understanding of the composition, internal and external processes that affect the Earth.
 Earth is an outdoor laboratory filled with opportunities to observe geologic processes in action.
 By applying knowledge of forces that shape Earth, geoscientists seek to reconstruct the past and anticipate the future.
-Geoscientists provide information to society for solving problems and establishing policy for resource management, environmental protection, and public health, safety and welfare.
+Geoscientists provide information to society for solving problems and public health, safety and welfare.